pandyav/pizzaApp-and-JobPortal/README.md

   - project is connected to an XML data file where the order will go

   - AJAX is used for character count

+Easiest way to open these in VS is to 'download zip' this entire repository and then open each project file as 'open website' in VS